Rybeusz100/msfs-google-maps/README.md

 1. Follow the installation guide again

 ## Troubleshooting
-If your Google Maps view is grayed out and `For development purposes only` message is displayed, you'll need to provide a Google Maps API key, you can get a free trial [here](https://developers.google.com/maps) (the key has to have access to the Maps JavaScript API).
+If your Google Maps view is grayed out and `For development purposes only` or any error message is displayed, you'll need to provide a Google Maps API key, you can get a free trial [here](https://developers.google.com/maps) (the key has to have access to the Maps JavaScript API).
 After you've obtained your key, you can simply copy and paste it into `api_key.txt` file located inside your extracted folder.
 After your free trial has expired, you can still use the Google Maps API for free, as long as you don't exceed 200$ a month (which should be more than enough for personal use) or you can always use OpenStreetMap for free without providing any additional stuff.

 ## Development setup
 ### Requirements